 Saudi Arabia’s Crown Prince Mohammed Bin Salman reported plans on Tuesday to dispatch a second national airline as a feature of a more extensive strategy to transform the Kingdom into a global logistics hub as it looks to differentiate from oil.

-The formation of another banner transporter would launch Saudi Arabia into the fifth position universally as far as air travel traffic, official state media revealed, without giving subtleties on when and how the carrier would be made.
+The formation of another banner transporter launching Saudi Arabia into the fifth position universally.
+As far as, air travel traffic, official state media revealed, without giving subtleties on when and how the carrier would be made.

 Prince Mohammad has been initiating a push for Saudi Arabia, the greatest Arab economy and the biggest country in the Gulf geologically, to help non-oil incomes to around 45 billion riyals ($12 billion) by 2030.

 Making the Kingdom a worldwide global logistics hub, which incorporates the improvement of ports, rail, and road networks, would increase the transport and logistics sector’s contribution commitment to total national output to 10 percent from 6%, state news office SPA stated.